-This glossary defines terms you are likely to encounter in material safety data sheets (MSDS)
+This glossary defines terms likely to be encountered in material safety data sheets (MSDS)

 Acute effect: The effect caused by a single short term exposure to a high amount of concentration of a substance.

 Aerosols: Liquid droplets or solid particles dispersed in air that are of fine enough particle size (0.01 to 100 microns) to remain dispersed for a period of time.